RhysEJF/RhysEJF/README.md

-# Exploring the Future of Work with AI

 I experiment with the future of work, using applied AI.
 When people are given AI tools, how do they know what they can do better, faster, or differently, where the difference actually matters?